Barbican Centre

-The Barbican Centre is a performing arts centre in the Barbican Estate of the City of London, England, and the largest of its kind in Europe.
+The Barbican Centre is a performing arts centre in the Barbican Estate of the City of London, England.
 The centre hosts classical and contemporary music concerts, theatre performances, film screenings and art exhibitions.
 It also houses a library, three restaurants, and a conservatory.
 The Barbican Centre is a member of the Global Cultural Districts Network.

 The London Symphony Orchestra and the BBC Symphony Orchestra are based in the centre's Concert Hall.
 In 2013, it once again became the London-based venue of the Royal Shakespeare Company following the company's departure in 2001.